Written on: 23/03/2012 by CPhotography

 This camera also doubles as my general camera and using the lens supplied when I purchased the camera, I am getting the results I am very happy with.
 This is in all conditions.

-Written on: 09/05/2002 by Andrew Higginbottom.
+written by Andrew Higginbottom. on 09/05/2002

 The Canon EOS 500 35mm SLR camera does everything I want without a huge price tag.